 The Compliance Function is also responsible for oversight of the Data Protection Framework and Anti-Money Laundering Framework.
-The Head of Compliance is appointed as our Data Protection Officer and our Money Laundering Reporting Officer ("MLRO").
+The Head of Compliance is appointed as our Data Protection Officer.
+There is a separate Money Laundering Reporting Officer (PCF-52) who reports to the Head of Compliance.